List of He-Man and the Masters of the Universe characters: Evil Warriors

-Vintage toyline characters (1982–88)
+Vintage toyline characters (1982–1988)

 Beast Man

 Beast Man makes his debut in Mattel's illustrated books as a follower of Skeletor.
 As the toyline expanded, he stayed at Skeletor's side.
-Beast Man is a mandrill-like humanoid with orange and red fur, who can telepathically summon wild creatures of Eternia to aid Skeletor's schemes.
+Beast Man is a mandrill-faced humanoid with orange and red fur, who can telepathically summon wild creatures of Eternia to aid Skeletor's schemes.
 He was frequently portrayed as a buffoon who could not do much correctly.
 The whip that accompanied the action figure rarely appeared in the 1980s cartoon but was frequently used in the 2002 incarnation as Beast Man's way of controlling the animals he summoned to do his bidding.